ryouchinsa/ryouchinsa.github.io/privacy/README.md

 Have questions?
 Send an email to support@rectlabel.com.

 # Privacy Policy
-We do not collect any images, annotations, and settings data.
+We do not collect any images and annotations data.

-RectLabel connects to Apple's server and our own server to check your in-app purchases state.
+The standard RectLabel connects to Apple's server for in-app purchases.

 RectLabel Pro does not connect to any servers.